 - Measure A.2.a Aid districts each year in establishing and strengthening relationships with legislators on one to two priority initiatives.
-Support growth of relationships with legislators.
-WACD will seek to co-host at least one conservation district tour and will explore the possibility of sponsoring an annual legislator's tour day with conservation districts in FY 24. - Measure A.2.b Work to identify and secure opportunities to fund community engagement activities, and to support education/outreach staff in conservation districts, to achieve key elements of the WACD DEI Action Plan. - Measure A.2.c Encourage members to develop a platform on conservation district supervisor elections for 2024 that leverages achievements from prior legislative sessions.
+Support the growth of relationships with legislators.
+WACD will seek to sponsor or co-sponsor an annual legislator tour virtual or in-person with conservation districts in FY25. - Measure A.2.b Work to identify and secure opportunities to fund community engagement activities, and to support education/outreach staff in conservation districts, to achieve a greater public understanding and awareness of the value of conservation districts. - Measure A.2.c Host at least one workshop annually to coordinate with conservation districts on legislative priorities and funding opportunities.